-Short-term restricted cash represents cash on deposit with a financial institution to collateralize short-term obligations related to company credit cards.
-Long-term restricted cash represents cash on deposit with a financial institution to collateralize letters of credit related to the Company's non-cancellable operating leases.
+Short-term restricted cash represents cash on deposit with financial institutions to collateralize Company credit cards and to collateralize letters of credit that are short-term in nature.
+Long-term restricted cash represents cash on deposit with a financial institutions to collateralize letters of credit related to the Company's non-cancellable operating leases.
 Restricted cash is stated at cost, which approximates fair value.